aiiie/cram/README.rst

         -q, --quiet         don't print diffs
-        -v, --verbose       show filenames and test status -i, --interactive   interactively merge changed test output -y, --yes           answer yes to all questions -n, --no            answer no to all questions -E, --preserve-env  don't reset common environment variables --keep-tmpdir       keep temporary directories
+        -v, --verbose       show filenames and test status -i, --interactive   interactively merge changed test output -d, --debug         write script output directly to the terminal -y, --yes           answer yes to all questions -n, --no            answer no to all questions -E, --preserve-env  don't reset common environment variables --keep-tmpdir       keep temporary directories
-        --shell=PATH        shell to use for running tests (default: /bin/sh) --indent=NUM        number of spaces to use for indentation (default: 2)
+        --shell=PATH        shell to use for running tests (default: /bin/sh) --shell-opts=OPTS   arguments to invoke shell with
+        --indent=NUM        number of spaces to use for indentation (default: 2) --xunit-file=PATH   path to write xUnit XML output

 The format in a nutshell: